leamas/etc-cleaner/README.md

 ## etc-cleaner README

-etc-cleaner is a simple GUI application intended to make it easier to maintain the configuraition files in /etc. The problem is basically about merging the local changes with the changes made by the package installers when updating.
+etc-cleaner is a simple GUI application intended to make it easier to maintain the configuration files in /etc. The problem is basically about merging the local changes with the changes made by the package installers when updating.